 Nestor grew up in the middle of the Andes mountains, several hundred miles from the nearest ocean.
 As a child, all he wanted to do was to be a musician and climb mountains.
 He spent most of his childhood and adolescence playing the cello and bass guitar (and rumor has it that he once impersonated a Menudo member).
 He moved to Florida after high school to pursue music studies at the University but soon found out that 1) he actually sucked at the cello and 2) he had a talent for getting As in all non-music courses.
 So he decided that getting a PhD was much easier than butchering Bach’s suites.
 A few years later he got a doctorate from the University of Michigan.
 He then lived in New York where he gave the “art life” a second try by working as a filmmaker and executive producer for www.explorart.com.
 He apparently forgot what happened with the cello and, as expected, he soon ended up back in academia (where he belongs) doing a post-doctoral fellowship at the University of Pittsburgh.
 He finally settled back at the University of Michigan where he now teaches courses in psychiatric disorders and leads a research program on stress and mood disorders.
 It may be all the life transitions, but Nestor eventually got bitten by the travel bug and acquired a bad case of the sailing virus.
 He has been making up for lost time by sailing as much as he can in the Caribbean, Florida, and the Great Lakes.
-He races on a J24 at Michigan’s Lake St. Clair during the summer and has completed the ASA series and up to the RYA Coastal Skipper certification.
-He is now accumulating the miles necessary to sit for the RYA YachtMaster exam.
+He races on Lasers, 470s, and a J24 during the summer.
+He holds the RYA Coastal Skipper certification and is a US Sailing Instructor.
+He is now accumulating the miles necessary to sit for the RYA Offshore Yachtmaster exam.
 So he is searching for crewing opportunities on long passages!
 Get in touch if you need crew – email@example.com!

 Yolanda (aka “First Mate”)